Learning health systems

 Other compatible ways of describing the LHS co-exist alongside the NAM definition, including the definition used by AHRQ, the Agency for Healthcare Research and Quality.
 AHRQ defines a learning health system as "a health system in which internal data and experience are systematically integrated with external evidence, and that knowledge is put into practice.
 As a result, patients get higher quality, safer, more efficient care, and health care delivery organizations become better places to work."

-In 2023, the NAM established ten core principles of learning health organizations to serve as a unifying touchstone for the field.
+In 2023, the NAM established 10 Shared Commitments of learning health organizations to serve as a unifying touchstone for the field.
 The principles reflect and build upon the six aims of the seminal "Crossing the Quality Chasm" report published in 2001 (safe, equitable, effective, efficient, timely, and patient-centered), and account for the ways in which health care has evolved since the publication of this 2001 report.